odabasi52/TEKNOFEST2023-DroneMission/README.md

 # TEKNOFEST_on_Gazebo_Simulation
-I was in a team that is developing Fixed Wing and Drone for TEKNOFEST
+I was member on a team which was developing UAV for TEKNOFEST 2023.

-GUI - I wrote a python script with tkinter which shows data in real-time by getting values with ZMQ FixedWing - While it is in Qground Mission when it detects specified color it gets loiter mode Drone - Detect color, center it then go up and down
+My part was generally image processing but I developed simpl ground station and simulated our mission on Gazebo Simulation.